HackYourFuture/HTML-CSS/README.md

 1. `Reading materials`: this document contains all the required theory you need to know _**while**_ you're coding.
 It's meant as both study material and as a reference to understand what you're doing.
 2. `Homework`: this document contains the instructions for each week's homework.

-Please get yourself familiar with this repository by navigating your way through the different README files.
-Kind note: make sure to read assignment requirements properly for handing them in, in the end this saves both you and your teacher a lot of time.
+3. `Lesson Plans`: this part is meant for teachers as a reference.
+However, as a student don't be shy to take a look at it as well!

+After your first class you should start off with checking the `reading materials` for that week.
+At the beginning that would be the [Week 1 Reading](/Week1/README.md).
+Study all the concepts and try to get the gist of every concept.
+After, you can get started with the `homework` for that week.

+**Have time left over?** Already take a look at the readings for the next week.
+That why you'll be doubly prepared for your next class!

 If you have any questions or if something is not entirely clear ¯\\\_(ツ)\_/¯, please ask/comment on Slack!

 ## Planning